 His hobbies include playing ping-pong and tennis, reading scientific journals and new findings, taking science-related field trips, and backyard gardening.
 He also enjoys traveling with his family, including visiting and celebrating festivals with families from Nepal.
 His goals include serving on STEM education-related committees and working with business and industry on recycling programs.

-Come by the campus to meet Dr. Gaumani Gyanwali, Chemistry & Physical Science Instructor at UA Rich Mountain!
+Come by the main campus in Mena to meet Dr. Gaumani Gyanwali, Chemistry & Physical Science Instructor at UA Rich Mountain